WebAssembly/spec/spectec/test-prose/TEST.md

 - the instruction (TRY_TABLE bt catch* instr*) is valid with the instruction type t_1* -> t_2* if:
   - the block type bt is valid with t_1* -> t_2*.
   - Under the context C with .LABELS prepended by [t_2*], the instruction sequence instr* is valid with the instruction type t_1* ->_ x* t_2*.
-  - For all catch in catch*, the catch clause catch is valid.
+  - For all catch in catch*:
+    - the catch clause catch is valid.

 Instr_ok/const
 - the instruction (nt.CONST c_nt) is valid with the instruction type [] -> [nt].